ue22-p24/web/notebooks/01-motivation-nb.md

   * like e.g. apache, nginx, django, REST apis, …
 * nor the network protocols involved
   * like http(s), websockets, and similar
-* those will be touched on briefly later this year in a separate course
+* those will be touched on later this year in a separate course

 +++ {"slideshow": {"slide_type": "slide"}}